The-Akhilesh-Thapliyal/Face-Mask-Detection/README.md

 - **Integration Capabilities:** Designed with integration in mind, enabling seamless incorporation into existing security systems, surveillance setups, or IoT devices.

-- **Data Logging:** Provides the capability to log and store data over time, allowing for analysis of trends and compliance patterns for informed decision-making.## Project Structure
+- **Data Logging:** Provides the capability to log and store data over time, allowing for analysis of trends and compliance patterns for informed decision-making.
+-
+- ## Project Structure

 - **Dataset:** Contains training and testing datasets.
 Subdirectories include images of individuals with and without masks.
 [Face Mask Detection ~12K Images Dataset](https://www.kaggle.com/datasets/ashishjangra27/face-mask-12k-images-dataset)